HassanSajjad-302/HMake/README.md

     - `setSelectiveBuild` is called to set the `selectiveBuild` flag based on directory rules.
 - **Round 0**:
     - The `selectiveBuild` flag is used to decide if a target is built.
-    - If a target’s `selectiveBuild` is true, this propagates to its dependencies before round 0.

 ---